 For those who don’t know you, tell us about your background?

 I have been sewing and creating things from various materials my entire life, but it was not my wish to become a designer or artist in the first place.
 I’ve studied chemistry and worked as a researcher at the University of Vienna until my mid-thirties.

 When did you know you wanted to be a fashion designer?

-Well that was mere a rather slow process that a certain point of realization.
-First, I’ve made clothing only for myself, because I could not find garments I wanted to wear.
+Well, that was merely a rather slow process that a certain point of realization.
+First, I’ve made clothing only for myself, because I could not find the garments I wanted to wear.
 Or which would simply fit properly!
 So after several years my wardrobe solely sported self-made items from tip to toe.
 I loved my job as a scientist, but I also felt the urge to do something on the artistic and creative side.
 Hence, I told myself it might be the right time for a change of business, quit my job at the university— that was in 2009— go back to school to acquire a diploma as a master tailor, and start my own label.